 What if a bout of flatulence cost your team a Premiership?

-Well, for fans of every creed we have sought to answer the question that has rankled you for years and kept you up at nights for far too long.
+Well, for fans of every creed we have sought to answer the question that has rankled you for years and kept you up at night for far too long.

 We can't promise that we won't open old wounds, as let's face it, that is the entire point of the exercise.